Read time 7 minutes

 You can also enable the archive option while creating a new mailbox in Exchange Server.
 Open the Exchange Admin Center in your Exchange Server.
 Go to Recipients > Mailboxes.
 Click the + icon to add a new mailbox.

 In the opened new user mailbox page, enter the required credentials, choose the mailbox database and also select the checkbox to create an on-premises archive mailbox for this new user.
 Finally, save the settings.

 There are some situations in which Exchange administrators want to back up some mailboxes or a few mailbox items to PST files.
-If you also want to back up mailboxes or specific emails from Exchange mailboxes, then try Kernel for Exchange Server recovery software which helps in taking a backup of the required emails to Outlook PST files.
+If you also want to back up mailboxes or specific emails from Exchange mailboxes, then try Exchange Recovery software which helps in taking a backup of the required emails to Outlook PST files.
 The software incorporates quite a simple user-interface to carry out the process in a few simple steps.
 Let us understand its process through the steps.